-Please send completed Community Service Forms[pdf] to the Guidance Office.
+Please submit community service forms to the Guidance Office.

 A variety of clubs and organizations are available for students.
-For more information, contact the office at (804) 561-2270 or firstname.lastname@example.org.
+For more information, contact the office at (804) 561-2270 or email us.

-Student Government Organization – To the Students of AA
+Student Government Organization (SGO) – To the Students of AA

 You are the Amelia Academy Student Government Organization.
 A progressive SGO can only come with your help and cooperation.
 You have elected the following officers to help guide you throughout the year: